The 1994 Film Adaptation of Little Women, Louisa May Alcott’s Timeless Classic

 Winona Ryder was given the title of Best Actress by the Kansas City Film Critics Circle Awards.
 Kirsten Dunst was honored for her performance in both Little Women and Interview With the Vampire by the Boston Film Society of Film Critics.
 Additionally, she was also given the Young Artist Award.

-Screenplay creator Robin Swicord was nominated for the Writers Guild of America Award for Best Adapted Screenplay.
-Unfortunately, he lost to Eric Roth for Forrest Gump.
+Screenwriter Robin Swicord was nominated for the Writers Guild of America Award for Best Adapted Screenplay.
+She didn’t win the award, but was in good company, losing to Eric Roth for Forrest Gump.

-Among contemporary critics, Little Women has received an impressive and well-deserved 91% score on Rotten Tomatoes saying, “Thanks to a powerhouse lineup of talented actresses, Gillian Armstrong’s take on Louisa May Alcott’s Little Women proves that a timeless story can succeed no matter how many times it’s told.”
+Among critics, Little Women received an impressive 91% score on Rotten Tomatoes.
+One critic wrote: “Thanks to a powerhouse lineup of talented actresses, Gillian Armstrong’s take on Louisa May Alcott’s Little Women proves that a timeless story can succeed no matter how many times it’s told.”

 . . . . . . . . . .

-Skyler Isabella Gomez is a 2019 SUNY New Paltz graduate with a degree in Public Relations and a minor in Black Studies.
+Contributed by Skyler Isabella Gomez, a 2019 SUNY New Paltz graduate with a degree in Public Relations and a minor in Black Studies.
 Her passions include connecting more with her Latin roots by researching and writing about legendary Latina authors.

 Leave a Reply